sstone72389/js-diagnostic/README.md

 y = 10;
 ```

-After this code executes, what are the values of x and y?
-Please explain your answer.
+After each line of code executes, what are the values of x and y?
+Do the variables change?
+Do their values?

 <!-- Replace this comment with your answer -->